-- If a company carries business process re-engineering or improves production techniques or optimizes production.
-This would lower the costs, and result in a favorable variance.
+- Suppose a company carries out business process re-engineering or improves production techniques, or optimizes production.
+This would lower the costs and result in a favorable variance.

 - Any estimation error at the start of the year may also result in a favorable variance.

 - If at the time of setting budgets, management did not account for business expansion, this may also result in a favorable variance.